andreasmhallberg/readingnotes/Labov, 1972. Sociolingustic Patterns.md

 - "'vernacular'---the style in which the minimum attention is given to the monitoring of speech."
 208

-- Eliciting intuition of non-standard: 214
+- Eliciting intuition of non-standard is hard: 214

   > But it is almost impossible to obtain interpretable results on the reverse type of *vernacular correction tests,* in which the subject as asked to correct standard prestige forms to the nonstandard vernacular.